Classification of Symplectic Birational Involutions of Manifolds of $OG10$ type: Introduction

 \subsection{Outline}

-We recall the relevant definitions and previous results in \S \ref{prelims}.
-In \S\ref{act triv on discr} we begin the proof of Theorem \ref{main thm} by considering birational symplectic involutions acting trivially on the discriminant group of $\OG$.
-We embed the lattice $(\OG)_-$ into the Leech lattice, and use the classification of involutions \cite{MR1078499}.
-We obtain the classification in Theorem \ref{main thm} (\ref{mainthm1}).
-In \S\ref{existence} we make the relationship between involutions of a cubic fourfold and that of manifolds of $OG10$ type more precise.
-We obtain a classification of birational symplectic involutions that fix a copy of $U$.
-In \S \ref{criteriaforU}, we identify a criteria for when this occurs, completing the proof of Theorem \ref{main thm}(\ref{mainthm2}).
-We discuss the case of an involution acting non trivially on the discriminant group of $\OG$ but failing to leave a copy of $U$ invariant in \S \ref{remaining cases}.
-We identify the possible lattices $(\OG)_+$, and obtain 12 possible genera for $(\OG)_-$.
-In \S \ref{enumerate and exclude}, we first enumerate the lattices $(\OG)_-$ in these genera, and exclude most possibilities from our classification, via Theorem \ref{no markman so sympl}.
-This concludes the proof of Theorem \ref{mainthm3}.
-We include our enumeration for the remaining genera; details of the enumeration algorithm can be found in Appendix \ref{appendix:A}.
+We recall the relevant definitions and previous results in Section \ref{prelims}.
+In Section \ref{sec: trivial act} we consider symplectic birational involutions acting trivially on the discriminant group of $\OG$ (Theorem \ref{trivial on AL}), and obtain the involutions (2) and (4).
+In Section \ref{sec: non-trivial <12}, we obtain a classification of symplectic birational involutions that act nontrivially on the discriminant group of $\Lambda$ and satisfy $\rank(\OG_-)<12$ (Theorem \ref{partial class}), and obtain the involutions (1) and (3).
+In Section \ref{sec:geo} we geometrically realise the involutions (1)-(3) via the construction of \cite{LSV}.
+In Section \ref{sec: non-trivial > 12}, we obtain a classification of symplectic birational involutions acting nontrivially on the discriminant group of $\OG$ but have $\rank(\OG_-)\geq 12$ (Theorem \ref{non-trivial non split}), and obtain the involutions (5) and (6).
+This concludes the proof of Theorem \ref{main thm}.
+Details of the enumeration algorithm required for the proof of Theorem \ref{non-trivial non split} can be found in Appendix \ref{appendix:A}.